mehampson/csci-e3-final-project/README.md

 -   Is a child of (assertChildOf)
 -   Has no child (assertNoChildren)

 Is it as fully-featured as Jest, Mocha, or any other test runner out there?
 No, this is just a homework project!
+There's tons of things it can't do!
 Should you use it anyway?
 Umm... yes.

 ## Usage